 The materials in a reactor must survive damage from the enormous flux of neutrons emitted from the fusion reactions.
 This problem is as yet unsolved and with current materials reactor components will have to be replaced on a regular basis.

 Safety is often evoked to suggest that fusion is preferable to fission, but many risks exist for fusion reactors which are similar to those of fission reactors.
-A major risk for both fission and fusion is loss of coolant followed by hydrogen explosions.
+A major risk for both, is loss of coolant followed by hydrogen explosions.

-The quantity of tritium naturally occurring is small and essentially all tritium supplies come from CANDU fission reactors.
-In a few decades most of these special reactors will stop operations and the global supply of tritium will be close to zero before commercial fusion reactors can be brought into operation.
+Tritium is scarce in nature and all tritium supplies come from CANDU fission reactors.
+In a few decades, these reactors may stop operations and the global supply of tritium could be close to zero before commercial fusion power plants are in operation.

 Because of the system complexity, the time a fusion power plant is fully operational to produce electricity could be low.
 The fusion reactor availability will be reduced by necessary scheduled maintenance as well as component breakdowns.